ginguan/ginguan/README.md

 •	 Implement Machine Learning Algoithm for Predicting Online Bids are Made by Robot or Human: using **MySQL** to preprocess the dataset and using Jupyter Notebook(**Python**) for algorithm implementation.

 •	Product Pricing from Crowdsourcing Data Mart: a project involving large scale dataset for physical design of datamart, data staging, OLAP queries, business intelligence dashboard, and data visualization.
 Using **Microsoft SQL, Knime**.

-## SOME SMALL PROJECTS ##

-• A webpage that can search OMDB api for movies, and allow the user to save their favourite movies they feel should be up for nomination (Up to 5 nominations).
-Using **HTML, Typescript, ReactJS** You can check the web page here: https://ginguan.github.io/Movie_Award/

-•	Tutorials Management Application: a web application allows users create, delete, search, update information of tutorials.
-Using **HTML, Typescript, AngularJS**. https://github.com/ginguan/simpleTutorial

 •	Car Rental System: A simple **Java** system that allows users to rent car for choosing dates, car model and get a total summary for final expenses.